 Are you finding it hard to decide between two subjects you enjoy?
-If so, you could tailor your degree with a combined honours programme.
-Variety, flexibility and a chance to maximise your employability are just some of the advantages on offer when you choose to study a combine degree.
+If so, you could tailor your degree with a combined honours course.
+Variety, flexibility and a chance to maximise your employability are just some of the advantages on offer when you choose to study a combined degree.

 We offer one of the widest selection of combined honours degrees in the UK.

-A combined honours degree will allow you to:
+A combined honours degree is one degree covering two subject areas.
+It will allow you to:

 With an ever-changing work environment, employers are looking for those who can demonstrate adaptability and diverse knowledge and skills.

-Specialising in two subject areas provides you with the opportunity to distinguish yourself in an increasingly competitive job market as graduates who are flexible, adaptable, possess excellent interpersonal, organisation and problem solving skills, can undertake independent research from more than one discipline and have the ability to work as part of a team.
+Specialising in two subject areas could give you more standout for employers in an increasingly competitive job market.
+Employers are often looking for graduates who are flexible, adaptable, possess excellent interpersonal, organisation and problem solving skills, and have the ability to work as part of a team.

-Most university degrees are composed of a number of individual modules with each module being worth a set amount of “credits” which indicates the amount of learning undertaken.
+Most university degrees are made up of a number of individual modules with each module being worth a set amount of “credits” - which indicates the amount of learning undertaken.
 Our full-time students take 120 credits each year, that’s 360 credits over the length of your degree.

-With a combined honours degree, in your first year you will study 60 credits in each of your chosen subject areas.
-As you progress into your second and third years, you may decide that you prefer one subject to another and you will be able to take more of your credits from your favoured subject.
+As a combined honours student, in your first year you will study 3 modules of 20 credits each from both of your chosen subject areas.
+These will be set for you based on your combination to give you a good foundation.
+As you progress into your second and third years, you will have a range of choices depending on your subjects.
+You may decide that you prefer one subject to another and you will be able to take more of your modules from your favoured subject.